tompysqlpbi/tompysqlpbi/README.md

 I am Data Analyst with 4+ year experience.

 I’m currently working on mine projects and as data analyst in sport industry.

-For example predict the odds  from historical data.
+For example in my free time I predict the odds from historical data.

 I am developing report for NHL Yahoo fantasy For better estimation to better player pick.